 How Many Carbohydrates Are Too Much?

 What should you reduce your total daily carbohydrate intake to?
 The average American diet now consists of 50-60% of calories from carbohydrates.
-Scientific studies suggest that you can greatly improve health if you reduce your carbohydrate intake to approximately 20-25% of your total daily caloric intake.
+Scientific studies suggest that you can greatly improve your health if you reduce your carbohydrate intake to approximately 20-25% of your total daily caloric intake.
 This is equal to about 100-125 grams of carbohydrates per day for women and 125-150 grams per day for men.

 Carbohydrate reduction has been calculated to have 6-8 times greater power of reducing the risk of cardiovascular disease (strokes and heart attacks) than do the statin medications that are commonly prescribed to lower LDL cholesterol levels.
-Why treat these conditions with potentially toxic medications when you can prevent and even reverse these conditions by simply reducing your carbohydrate intake.
+Why treat these conditions with potentially toxic medications when you can prevent and even reverse these conditions by simply reducing your carbohydrate intake?

 If you’re experiencing persistent hunger between meals, occasional nausea or episodes that feel like low blood sugar, eliminate these symptoms by simply reducing the carbohydrates in your diet.
 You’ll notice a significant improvement in only a few weeks.

-And if you have learned something useful from this article, I urge you to pass it on to 1 or 2 of your friends and encourage them to not only improve their lightheadedness and fatigue but their overall health as well.
+And if you have learned something useful from this article, I urge you to pass it on to 1 or 2 of your friends and encourage them to improve not only their lightheadedness and fatigue but their overall health as well.